-2. Economic Development: One of the objectives of the CASA-1000 project is to generate revenue for Tajikistan and Kyrgyzstan which can then be used to invest in infrastructure and alleviate poverty.
+2. Economic Development: One of the objectives of the CASA-1000 project is to generate revenue for Tajikistan and Kyrgyzstan which can then be used to invest in infrastructure, alleviate poverty and reduce acute winter energy shortages.
 Revenue from the project can also assist towards the economic stabilization of Afghanistan.
 While the economic rationale for CASA-1000 is compelling, a number of studies have demonstrated that revenues from resource utilization fail to create vibrant economies unless policy measures are undertaken to enhance capacities, diversify industries and invest in socio-economic programs Van De Graaf (2019).